BessonovEgor/pgx-transactor/README.md

 ```

 ### OpenTelemetry tracing
-For OpenTelemetry tracing, you must initialize the selected exporter(Zipkin exporter in my case) - `initZipkinExporter(...)` first, then create `espool.PgxPool` with `openTelemetryTracer.OpenTelemetryTracer` from `gitlab.effective-soft.com/safqa/open-telemetry-tracer` package:
+For OpenTelemetry tracing, you must initialize the selected exporter(Zipkin exporter in my case) - `initZipkinExporter(...)` first, then create `pgxtransactor.PgxPool` with `openTelemetryTracer.OpenTelemetryTracer` from `gitlab.effective-soft.com/safqa/open-telemetry-tracer` package:
 ```go
 package main